-C.2.1.5 OTHER RISK CONSIDERATIONS
+C.2.2.5 OTHER RISK CONSIDERATIONS

-Other factors could have an adverse impact, whether related to policyholder behaviour such as morbidity, resale or purchase of policies by third parties with no insurable interest, or other risk factors such as risks related to product quarantees.
+Other factors could have an adverse impact, whether related to policyholder behaviour such as resale or purchase of policies by third parties with no insurable interest, or other risk factors such as risks related to product guarantees.

 Climate change could also have impacts on the Life reinsurance business which could manifest both in adverse events and in long-term trends.
 For instance, increases in the frequency and severity of extreme heat events have the potential to negatively influence mortality and morbidity through, for example, the aggravation of cardiovascular and respiratory illnesses.
-Natural catastrophes, such as wildfires and hurricanes, are likely to claim more lives with increasing severity.
+Natural catastrophes, such as wildfires and hurricanes, may claim more lives with increasing severity.
 Over a longer time horizon, rising temperatures could change the patterns of disease distribution, for example, through expansion in the geographic range of disease vectors such as mosquitos.
-Various other mechanisms through which climate change could impact the life reinsurance business are being investigated.

-C.2.1.6 MANAGEMENT OF UNDERWRITING RISKS RELATED TO THE LIFE REINSURANCE BUSINESS
+C.2.2.6 MANAGEMENT OF UNDERWRITING RISKS RELATED TO THE LIFE REINSURANCE BUSINESS